Mowah-Chibuike/binary_trees/README.md

 - 5-binary_tree_is_root.c: a function that checks if a given node is a root
 - 6-binary_tree_preorder.c: a function that goes through a binary tree using pre-order traversal
 - 7-binary_tree_inorder.c: a function that goes through a binary tree using in-order traversal
 - 8-binary_tree_postorder.c: a function that goes through a binary tree using post-order traversal
+- 9-binary_tree_height.c: a function that measures the height of a binary tree